-This material is based upon work supported by the Swedish Research Council grant number 2017-04234, the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement number 758027), the U.S.\ Department of Energy, Office of Science, Office of Nuclear Physics under award numbers DE-FG02-96ER40963 and DE-SC0018223 (NUCLEI SciDAC-4 collaboration), the Natural Sciences and Engineering Research Council of Canada under grants SAPIN-2018-00027 and RGPAS-2018-522453, and the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
+\textbf{Acknowledgements} This material is based upon work supported by the Swedish Research Council grant numbers 2017-04234 (C.F.\ and W.J.), 2021-04507 (C.F.), and 2020-05127 (A.E.), the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement number 758027) (A.E.\ and W.J.), the U.S.\ Department of Energy, Office of Science, Office of Nuclear Physics under award numbers DE-AC02-06CH11357 (S.R.S.), DE-FG02-97ER41014 (S.R.S.), DE-FG02-96ER40963 (T.P.) and DE-SC0018223 (NUCLEI SciDAC-4 collaboration)(G.H., T.P., Z.S.), the Natural Sciences and Engineering Research Council of Canada under grants SAPIN-2018-00027 and RGPAS-2018-522453 (J.H.\ and B.H.), and the Arthur B. McDonald Canadian Astroparticle Physics Research Institute (J.H.\ and B.H.), UK Research and Innovation grant EP/W011956/1 (I.V.) and Wellcome grant 218261/Z/19/Z (I.V.), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 279384907 -- SFB 1245 (T.M.).
 TRIUMF receives funding via a contribution through the National Research Council of Canada.
 Computer time was provided by the Innovative and Novel Computational Impact on Theory and Experiment (INCITE) programme.
-This research used resources of the Oak Ridge Leadership Computing Facility located at Oak Ridge National Laboratory, which is supported by the Office of Science of the Department of Energy under contract No. DE-AC05-00OR22725, and resources provided by the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C3SE), and the National Supercomputer Centre (NSC) partially funded by the Swedish Research Council, as well as Cedar at WestGrid and Compute Canada.
+This research used resources of the Oak Ridge Leadership Computing Facility located at Oak Ridge National Laboratory, which is supported by the Office of Science of the Department of Energy under contract No. DE-AC05-00OR22725 (G.H, T.P., Z.S.), and resources provided by the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C3SE), and the National Supercomputer Centre (NSC) partially funded by the Swedish Research Council through grant agreement no.\ 2018-05973, as well as Cedar at WestGrid and Compute Canada.